fprime-community/fprime-tutorial-math-component/docs/math-component.md

 this project and install the correct version of tools, you should perform a bootstrap of F´:

 1. Ensure you meet the [F´ System Requirements](https://github.com/nasa/fprime?tab=readme-ov-file#system-requirements)
-2. [Bootstrap your F´ project](https://nasa.github.io/fprime/INSTALL.html#creating-a-new-f-project) with the name `MathProject`
+2. [Bootstrap your F´ project](https://nasa.github.io/fprime/INSTALL.html#creating-a-new-f-project) using repository name `math-project` and the top-level namespace `MathProject`

-Bootstrapping your F´ project created a folder called `MathProject` (or any name you chose) containing the standard F´ project structure as well as the virtual environment up containing the tools to work with F´.
+Bootstrapping your F´ project created a repository containing the standard F´ project structure as well as the virtual environment up containing the tools to work with F´.
+The top-level namespace folder is `MathProject`.

 ### Building the New F´ Project